amedeedaboville/tsplib-rs/src/post.md

 ... (edges omitted for brevity)
 EOF
 ```

+The spec is here.
+There are a lot of other types of TSP-ish problems (like asymettric TSP) and different properties of the problem, like
+doing a "all cities are connected by their Euclidean distance" problem vs a "take these particular edges with these weights" problems, and
+an option to do adjacency lists vs matrix mode.

 The program I was copying used regexes to get the DIMENSION, and then the edge x/ys, but adapting the regexes to rust and the way the source
 program was fragile (rustc was complaining) I decided to just write a small parser.